 - Going to credit counselling

 - Offering your creditors a debt settlement

 Thinking of Filing for Bankruptcy in Canada?

 If you are out of alternatives and your debt is only growing, filing for bankruptcy may be your last option.
-Don’t worry, because Loans Canada can help you get back on track by putting you in contact with the best Licensed Insolvency Trustees in your area or by helping match you with the right debt relief service.
+Don’t worry, because Loans Canada can help you get back on track by putting you in contact with the best debt specialists in your area or by helping match you with the right debt relief service.